Native American Facts For Kids was written for young people learning about the Coushattas for school or home-schooling reports. We encourage

-Coushatta men wore breechclouts, sometimes with leggings to protect their legs.
+Coushatta men wore a breechclout, sometimes with leggings to protect their legs.

 Coushatta women wore wraparound skirts.
 Shirts were not necessary in Coushatta culture, but men and women both wore poncho-style blouses in cool weather.

-The Coushattas also wore moccasins on their feet.
+Like most Native Americans, the Coushattas wore moccasins on their feet.

 In colonial times, the Coushattas adapted European costume such as waistcoats and full skirts.
 Here is a webpage with pictures of